HL7/US-Core/input/pagecontent/sdoh.md

 The basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse is thoroughly documented in the [SDC specification](#).
 {:.bg-info}

-See the [US Core QuestionnaireResponse] profile page for detailed documentation, examples and search requirements.
+See the [US Core QuestionnaireResponse Profile] profile page for detailed documentation, examples and search requirements.

 </div><!-- new-content -->

 #### Searching for SDOH Patient Data

 Below is a simple example of FHIR RESTful search transaction on Observation to access a patient's SDOH assessment data

 {% include examplebutton.html example="SDOH_search_transaction" b_title = "Click on Here To See Search Example" %}

-### SDOH Terminology in US Core
+### Terminology

 #### Category Codes